 Roxy Music — Country Life (1972)

-This pastoral cover of two hot models covering different naughty bits can still outrage.
+This pastoral cover of two hot models covering different naughty bits can still cause outrage.
 Just for laughs, try posting it on Facebook, and see how fast it gets taken down.
 (We tried it, under 15 minutes, thank you for asking.)

 Alice Cooper — School's Out (1972)